 A black hat hacker is a cybercriminal who breaks into computer systems with malicious or criminal intent.
 Black hat hackers are probably what you think of when you picture a typical hacker or cybercriminal.
 Their advanced technical knowledge and ability to navigate the cybersecurity landscape is what makes them so skilled in carrying out their attacks.
 They go out of their way to find vulnerabilities in computer systems and software, which they exploit for financial gain or other malicious purposes.

-These individuals can do serious harm to individuals and organizations alike by stealing sensitive or personal data, compromising entire computer systems, or altering critical networks.
+These hackers can do serious harm to individuals and organizations alike by stealing sensitive or personal data, compromising entire computer systems, or altering critical networks.

-Who’s most at risk?
-Black hat hackers pose the most risk to organizations, which they typically target to steal sensitive data that can compromise a business financially.
+Most at risk: organizations, which hackers typically target to steal sensitive data that can compromise a business financially.

 2. White Hat: Authorized Hackers

 Similar to black hat hackers, white hat hackers are cybersecurity experts who use their skills to find vulnerabilities in organizational networks and computer systems.
-The key difference between them, however, is that white hat hackers are authorized to hack these systems for the purpose of spotting security vulnerabilities before a criminal hacker can.
+The key difference between them, however, is that white hat hackers are authorized to hack these systems to spot security vulnerabilities before a criminal hacker can.

 Typically hired by governments or large businesses, white hat hackers identify and fix loopholes or weaknesses found in organizational security systems to help prevent an external attack or data breach.

-Who’s most at risk?
-Anyone who doesn’t want unauthorized access to their systems and networks
+Most at risk: anyone who doesn’t want unauthorized access to their systems and networks

 Blue hat hackers are hired by organizations to bug-test a new software or system network before it’s released.
 Their role is to find loopholes or security vulnerabilities in the new software and remedy them before it launches.

 Red hat hackers are hired by government agencies to spot vulnerabilities in security systems, with a specific focus on finding and disarming black hat hackers.
 They’re known to be particularly ruthless in their hunt for black hat criminals, and typically use any means possible to take them down.
-This often looks like using the same tactics as black hat hackers and using them against them—using the same malware, viruses and other strategies to compromise their machines from the inside out.
+This often looks like using the same tactics as black hat hackers and using those methods against them — using the same malware, viruses and other strategies to compromise their machines from the inside out.

 State/nation sponsored hackers are appointed by a country’s government to gain access to another nation’s computer systems.
-Their cybersecurity skills are used to retrieve confidential information from other countries in preparation for a potential upcoming threat or attack, as well as to keep a pulse on sensitive situations that could pose a threat in the future.
+They use their cybersecurity skills are used to retrieve confidential information from other countries in preparation for a potential upcoming threat or attack and to keep a pulse on sensitive situations that could pose a threat in the future.
 These types of hackers are hired solely by government agencies.